ExpHP/function-graph-hs/README.md

 wherein I present the world's worst "edit distance" algorithm based on the world's most naive "shortest path length" algorithm.

-Real examples will have to wait until I adapt real code. `:V`
+Real examples will have to wait until I adapt real code.